 Articles and Papers on Emotive-Cognitive Embodied Narrative Therapy (E-CENT)

-There are currently 28 papers on E-CENT theory and practice on this page (including a few which illustrate the ways in which E-CENT had to distinguish itself from Rational Emotive Behaviour Therapy in the first few years of its life).
+There are currently 28 papers on E-CENT counselling and psychotherapy theory and practice on this page (including a few which illustrate the ways in which E-CENT had to distinguish itself from Rational Emotive Behaviour Therapy in the first few years of its life).

-These papers represent thousands of hours of reading, reflecting, writing, desktop research, editing, and so on, and they are now available to you for a small fee of just £2.99 British Pounds per paper.
+These papers represent thousands of hours of clinical practice, reading, reflecting, writing, desktop research, editing, and so on, and they are now available to you for a small fee of just £3.99 British Pounds (GBP) per paper.

 There are now about 28 papers on various aspects of the theory and practice of Emotive-Cognitive Embodied Narrative Therapy (E-CENT) available on this page.
 And several papers on models of mind can be found on the New Writing on E-CENT page***